pvtl/coffee-puns/README.md

-# coffee-puns
-Pivotal Coffee Puns
+# Pivotal Coffee Puns

+### Piccolo
+"Please can I have you finest caramel slice."
+"Will this one here do?"
+"Oh no no no. Please __piccolo__-er one; that one just there."